9 Naive Bayes Classifier

 Self-Reflection

-How did the independence assumption shape the model’s structure and influence your interpretation of the results?
+2. How did the independence assumption influence your understanding of model behavior?

-How confident are you in applying Naive Bayes to a new dataset containing both categorical and numerical variables?
+4. How confident are you in applying Naive Bayes to datasets with mixed data types?

-Compared to earlier models like kNN or logistic regression, when do you think Naive Bayes would be a preferable choice?
-What trade-offs are involved?
+6. Compared to models like kNN or logistic regression, when is Naive Bayes preferable, and why?